OVictorain/blog-py/README.md

 # blog-py
-A blog web site engineered by Python3.Learned from Python tutorial,Xuefeng Liao,
+A blog web site engineered by Python3.Learned from Python tutorial,Xuefeng Liao.